 - 3. Why be a Moral Naturalist?

 - 7. Jackson’s Analytic Functionalism

 - Related Entries

-Epistemic Naturalism: We know moral claims are true in the same way that we know about claims in the natural sciences.
+Methodological Naturalism: We know about moral claims in the same way that we know about claims in the natural sciences.

-But moral naturalism is sometimes associated with a fourth, linguistic claim, about the nature of moral language.
+But moral naturalism is sometimes associated with a fifth, linguistic claim, about the nature of moral language.
 That claim is: